Super Lawyers

 Vascular Surgery

-• Stephen Becker: Board certified in general surgery and experienced in performing laparoscopic bladder.
-He completed vascular fellowship.
-Interesting background with a undergrad degree from Brooklyn College and his M.D. from the University of Brussels.
+• Stephen Becker: Board-certified in general surgery and experienced in performing laparoscopic bladder procedures.
+He completed a vascular fellowship.
+Interesting background with an undergraduate degree from Brooklyn College and his M.D. from the University of Brussels.

 • Joseph A. Caprini: Illinois-based vascular surgeon affiliated with NorthShore University HealthSystem-Metro Chicago.
 He has a particular focus on venous thromboembolism and venous insufficiency.

-• Paul E. Collier: Board certified in general surgery and vascular surgery, he received his medical degree from Yale University School of Medicine in New Haven, Connecticut.
+• Paul E. Collier: Board-certified in general surgery and vascular surgery, he received his medical degree from Yale University School of Medicine in New Haven, Connecticut.
 He performed his undergraduate work at the University of Pennsylvania.
-Dr. Collier is a physician and current medical director at the Non-Invasive Vascular Laboratory at the Sewickly Valley Hospital in Pittsburgh, Pennsylvania.
+Dr. Collier is a physician and current medical director at the Non-Invasive Vascular Laboratory at the Sewickley Valley Hospital in Pittsburgh, Pennsylvania.
 Dr. Collier has testified in several cases involving peripheral vascular disease, grafting procedures, and claudication.

 Vocational Rehabilitation